-“Pets are treated more frequently in the summer due to their increased exposure to the outdoors,” says Dr. Carol McConnell, chief veterinary medical officer for Nationwide pet.
+“Pets are treated more frequently in the summer due to their increased exposure to the outdoors,” says Dr. Carol McConnell, retired chief veterinary medical officer for Nationwide pet.

 Pet owners should be cautious about overdoing summer activities with their pets, advises McConnell.
 For instance, high temperatures can lead to sunburn and heat stroke.
 Access to swimming pools can lead to dog ear infections or—worse case scenario—a pet accidentally falling into a pool and drowning.